 This chapter describes how the measurements from the List Sequencer are returned.
+The chapter topics are:

 - Results at virtual front panel - Results by SCPI

 Sequence Analyzer measurement results

 Measurement results for all the measurements within the sequence are displayed on the virtual front panel and are available remotely using SCPI commands.